roland31x/maze-runner/README.md

 # Maze Runner

-Build with pygame and py 3.10 (might work on future versions)
+Use python 3.10 (might work on newer versions)

+Thank you pygame for an amazing game framework